-12 Water • Proof of availability and adequate flow.
-See 5105.2.G.
-13 Sanitary Sewer Disposal Proof of acceptance by Health Dept. for intended use (approved ISDS permit) See 5015.2.F.
+inculti, galaty and wen 12 Water • Proof of availability and adequate flow.
+See 5105.3.G.
+13 Sanitary Sewer Disposal Proof of acceptance by Health Dept. for intended use (approved ISDS permit) See 5105.3.F.
 14 Stormwater Control and Site Drainage No adverse impacts on any County road, state highway or adjacent land use.
-See 5015.2.H.
-15 Soild Waste -garbage, refuse, sludge and other discarded material Proof of disposal service No materials transferred off-site by natural forces No on-site burning except for contained flammable domestic waste or as part of an agricultural operation or weed control program.
+See 5105.3.H.
+15 Solid Waste -garbage, refuse, sludge and other discarded material Proof of disposal service No materials transferred off-site by natural forces No on-site burning except for contained flammable domestic waste or as part of an agricultural operation or weed control program.
 16 Fire and Wildfire Protection Letter of adequacy from responsible fire district may be required.
 See 5105.2.
 17 Law Enforcement and Emergency Service Letter of adequacy from law enforcement and/or emergency service provider may be required.
-18 Floodplain Compliance with the Montezuma County Floodplain Resolution No. 1-91 19 Geologic and Natural hazards Identification and avoidance or mitigation of potential hazards.
+18 Floodplain Compliance with the Montezuma County Floodplain Resolution No. 1-91 and completion of a Floodplain Development Plan Permit, where applicable.
+19 Geologic and Natural hazards Identification and avoidance or mitigation of potential hazards.
 See 5105.2.
 20 Public Facilities for Outdoor Recreation Facilities, Camp and RV Parks and Mobile Home parks Adequate restroom: one men/women set plus one extra sink and stall per 100 weekly peak season visitor.
-See 4108.5.
+See 4108.5.A.